 If developers can't build up because of shadows, projects won't move forward, and it will result in the loss of jobs, housing units, and real estate taxes to the city, she said.

 "This bill will essentially prohibit smart growth in Boston," Mainzer Cohen said.

 Packed into a room at the State House, those opposed referred to it as "sweeping legislation" that should be, and currently is, managed on a local level with every project scrutinized on a case by case basis.
 They also took issue with restrictive language that wouldn't allow a new building casting, say, a five foot shadow on Copley Square for 10 minutes in the middle of December.

 "I'm not so sure the new MFA wing could have been built adjacent to the Fenway had this legislation been in place," said Ronald Druker of the Druker Company.

-The Boston Common and Public Garden are already protected by legislation passed in 1990 and 1992, respectively.
+The and are already protected by legislation passed in 1990 and 1992, respectively.
 "Despite dire predictions of economic harm" the city has still seen growth in these areas, said a letter from the Neighborhood Association.
-Adding these other parks to the list will ensure they remain bright, friendly public places - especially as high-rises, like the Liberty Mutual Tower and Copley Place expansion - go up around them, proponents said.
+Adding these other parks to the list will ensure they remain bright, friendly public places - especially as high-rises, like the and - go up around them, proponents said.